 Presentation File: No File Uploaded

-Trees in urban neighborhoods benefit residents by reducing building energy costs, providing cleaner air, decreasing surface runoff, and improving quality of life.
-Governments are planting more trees to increase total tree canopy cover but the benefits from these trees are dependent on the juvenile trees surviving to reach maturity.
-Factors that impact tree survivorship are linked to the biophysical environment as well as stewardship practices.
-This study posed three questions: what is the tree survivorship in six cities in the Greening the Gateway Cities (GGC) program and do residential trees have higher survivorship than public trees?
-How does resident’s attitudes about stewardship impact tree survivorship?
-The state of Massachusetts initiated the Greening the Gateway Cities program to increase tree canopy cover by 10% in post-industrial, midsized cities with lower educational attainment and lower income than state averages by planting trees on private resident’s land (80% of trees planted) and in public spaces (20%).
-5252 trees in six cities were surveyed for biophysical variables and interviews were conducted with 60 residents on their stewardship attitudes and practices.
-This research hypothesizes that owner-occupied buildings and residents with fewer trees (less than 5) will have a comparable survivorship to public trees that are stewarded by state foresters.
-It also hypothesizes that residents who take care of their trees for environmental reasons, have prior stewardship knowledge, and who water daily had significantly higher survivorship than residents who were apathetic about receiving trees, rely on program pamphlets for information and water weekly or less.
+Trees in urban neighborhoods benefit residents by reducing building energy costs, cleaning the air, and reducing surface runoff.
+City and state governments are planting more trees; however, the socio-ecological benefits derived from planted trees are dependent on the juvenile trees surviving to reach maturity.
+Empirical studies are needed to understand how the factors that impact tree survivorship are linked to the immediate and neighborhood biophysical environment as well as stewardship practices.
+This study posed three questions: 1) What are the biophysical and socioeconomic factors that impact tree survivorship in four cities in the Greening the Gateway Cities Program (GGCP)?
+2) Do residential trees have higher survivorship than public trees?
+3) Does resident’s attitudes about stewardship impact tree survivorship?
+This study uses data from the GGCP in Massachusetts which aims to increase tree canopy cover by 10% by planting trees on private resident’s land (80% of trees planted) and in public spaces (20%).
+In total, 4,449 trees in four cities were surveyed for biophysical variables and interviews were conducted with 60 residents on their stewardship attitudes and practices.
+First, this research hypothesizes that drought incidence, median household income and native status will be important factors for survivorship.
+Secondly, it hypothesizes that residents will not have lower survivorship compared to public trees that are stewarded by state foresters.
+Thirdly, the study hypothesizes that higher survivorship rates are found with residents who are motivated to get a tree for environmental reasons, have fewer trees, and who more frequently water their trees.